han-code-4-fun/Python/README.md

-# Python will be updated by tonight 15/Oct/2018
+# Python will be updated by today 16/Oct/2018

 # Place to save my Python programs